NorwichHackSpace/pheasant/QnA.md

 ** Any digital material (jpegs/png or example pdfs) that can be shared for development
 * Hosting (as an end aim) on excisting or new infostructure?
-** Current (public) website using Bootstrap 4, Designed by Optimad Design Lincolnshire
+** Current (public) website using Bootstrap 4, Designed by Optimad Design Lincolnshire ** What current operations / administration software is used